helenacruz/game-of-life3d/README.md

 > make clean

 Run:
-> make run n=x, where x is the number of process to launch locally
+> make run n=x f=z gen=y, where
+	'x' is the number of process to launch locally
+	'y' is the number of generations
+	'z' is the file name to read